-Chad Hawthorne is a principal investigator and autonomy researcher at JHU/APL and has 20 years’ experience developing autonomy software for unmanned maritime systems.
+Chad Hawthorne is a principal investigator and autonomy researcher at JHU/APL and has 20 years of experience developing autonomy software for unmanned maritime systems.
 At APL, he oversees a research team that focuses on delivering autonomy and sensing solutions for our nation’s submarine and unmanned platforms.
-He began his career developing multi-vehicle control for DoD applications and completed some of the first development efforts on heterogeneous swarms of unmanned systems for ISR applications.
-Hawthorne has also served as the principal investigator for JHU/APL’s simulation-based AI T&E efforts.

 Education & Industry Experience

 Hawthorne holds a BS in computer science from Virginia Tech and an MS in computer science from Johns Hopkins University.